Karatsuba algorithm: Time complexity analysis

 for some constants c and d.
 For this recurrence relation, the master theorem for divide-and-conquer recurrences gives the asymptotic bound $T(n) = \Theta(n^{\log_2 3})\,\!$.

 It follows that, for sufficiently large n, Karatsuba's algorithm will perform fewer shifts and single-digit additions than longhand multiplication, even though its basic step uses more additions and shifts than the straightforward formula.
 For small values of n, however, the extra shift and add operations may make it run slower than the longhand method.
-The point of positive return depends on the computer platform and context.
-As a rule of thumb, Karatsuba's method is usually faster when the multiplicands are longer than 320–640 bits.

 Implementation

 Here is the pseudocode for this algorithm, using numbers represented in base ten.
-For the binary representation of integers, it suffices to replace everywhere 10 by 2.
+For the binary representation of integers, it suffices to set BASE to a different number, usually a power of 2 in line with the size of the machine word that the computer can natively multiply.